-Quality control and quality assurance are both necessary for creating a perfect final product.
+Quality control and assurance are necessary for creating a perfect final product.
 Though many use the terms interchangeably, they are separate practices.

-Understanding the differences in either will only give you a heightened understanding of what it takes to achieve and maintain the development of flawless productions.
+Understanding the differences between QA and QC and how they comply with each other will only give you a heightened understanding of what it takes to achieve and maintain the development of flawless productions.

 Establishing an understanding of quality control and quality assurance begins with going over the basic definition of either.
 It gives you the foundation necessary for properly implementing either process into any project.